 Sec.
-214. The Council may divide the city into sprinkling districts without reference to ward lines.
-Said districts shall be designated by numbers as follows to-wit: Sprinkling district number one, sprinkling district number two, etc.
+219. The Council may divide the City into sprinkling

+districts without reference to ward lines.
+Said districts shall be designated by numbers as follows, to-wit: Sprinkling District Number One, Sprinkling District Mumber Two, etc.

 PROPOSALS TO BE ADVERTISED.